 - Most of our systems can be controlled and maintained remotely.

-- We tuned our processes and infrastructure based on the current COVID-19 pandemic.
+- We tuned our processes and infrastructure during the COVID-19 pandemic.

 - Without delays, we could start working from home and connect to our infrastructure through VPN without interruptions.